ulrichson/community-circles/README.md

 You can also run the project in your browser by typint `steroids connect --serve` (server is available at `http://localhost:4000/`).

-For other platform refere to [http://guides.appgyver.com/steroids/guides/debugging/best-practices/](http://guides.appgyver.com/steroids/guides/debugging/best-practices/).
+For other platforms refere to [http://guides.appgyver.com/steroids/guides/debugging/best-practices/](http://guides.appgyver.com/steroids/guides/debugging/best-practices/).

 Deploy
 ------